accessible-ui/use-keycode/README.md

 <pre align="center">npm i @accessible/use-keycode</pre>
 <hr>

-A React hook for handling specific key codes with a callback on `keyup`
+A React hook for handling specific key codes with a callback on `keydown`

 ## Quick Start